-water resources are in a state of continuous change and are subject to unpredictable changes, adaptive eutrophication management strives for continuous management improvement in a dynamic, yet systematic manner, by balancing robustness with a flexibility that allows for change when circumstances may demand this.
+- the management of water resources is complex and multi-disciplinary; - decisions need to be made in situations where there frequently are insufficient, or uncertain data and information; and - water resources are in a state of continuous change and are subject to unpredictable changes, adaptive eutrophication management strives for continuous management improvement in a dynamic, yet systematic manner, by balancing robustness with a flexibility that allows for change when circumstances may demand this.

-The operational strategies in the "act" stage of the eutrophication management framework focus on corrective action, mostly at the source of the impact or at the level of the effected water resource.
-In some instances corrective action may needed in relation to the policy environment, nationally, to effect eutrophication management improvement.
+The operational strategies in the "act" stage of the eutrophication management framework focus on corrective action, mostly at the source of the impact or at the level of the affected water resource.
+In some instances, corrective action may be needed in relation to the policy environment, nationally, to effect eutrophication management improvement.

 The operational strategies, being part of the "act" stage in the eutrophication management framework, can be conducted on an ad hoc basis or regularly, depending on the purpose.
-TABLE 29 recommends a number of actions deemed necessary to improve the "act" stage of the eutrophication management framework:
+TABLE 31 gives a summary of potential actions, in the "act" stage, which must be considered, to improve the trophic status of water resources:

-TABLE 29: Operational actions to strengthen the "act" stage of the eutrophication management framework.

-SHORT-TERM Committee structures, such as the National Water Quality Management Forum, the Anti-Pollution Task Team and the Water Quality Management Steering Committee, must be utilised as platforms to effect improvement.
-Achieve compliance to the requirements of in-water resource water quality objectives, i.e. the RQOs and supporting RWQOs/ WQPLs, to ensure fitness-for-use of receiving water resources through the implement of adaptive, systems-based catchment eutrophication management, and adjust the control of impacts on the trophic status of receiving water resources; Implement programmes to rehabilitate and manage resource water quality "hotspots" in priority catchments, in accordance with the relevant geographical water quality management strategies and thematic plans (if justified, utilising revenue from the WDCS); Undertake targeted compliance monitoring and enforcement of key polluting sectors, specifically those that contribute to anthropogenic eutrophication; Turn around the performance/ functionality of five, currently non-compliant/ dysfunctional, large WwTWs and initiate an accompanying publicity campaign, followed by a programme to address remaining non-compliant/ dysfunctional WwTWs; Roll-out of intervention plans to address priority non-compliant industries: 7.
-Establish and implement a mechanism for applying Administrative Penalties; Restructure the grant funding mechanisms and conditions for water supply and sanitation so as to ensure a focus on maintaining and restoring existing infrastructure, rather than the construction of new infrastructure.
-Where appropriate new and innovative technology should be considered; and Standardise and enforce required Operation and Maintenance (O&M) budgeting and expenditure.
-LONGER-TERM 10.
-Develop an IWQM investment framework.
-Devise and implement a system of alert levels.
+TAB TABLE 31: Operational actions to strengthen the "act" stage of the eutrophication management framework.
+SHORT TERM 1 Committee structures, such as the National Water Quality Management Forum, the Anti-Pollution Task Team and the Water Quality Management Steering Committee, must be utilised as platforms to effect improvement.
+2 Achieve compliance to the requirements of in-water resource water quality objectives, i.e. , the RQOs and supporting RWQOs/ WQPLs, to ensure fitness-for-use of receiving water resources through the implement of adaptive, systems-based catchment eutrophication management, and adjust the control of impacts on the trophic status of receiving water resources; 3 Implement programmes to rehabilitate and manage resource water quality "hotspots" in priority catchments, in accordance with the relevant geographical water quality management strategies and thematic plans (if justified, utilising revenue from the WDCS); 4 Undertake targeted compliance monitoring and enforcement of key polluting sectors, specifically those that contribute to anthropogenic eutrophication; 5 Turn the performance/ functionality of five, currently non-compliant/ dysfunctional, large WwTWs around, and initiate an accompanying publicity campaign, followed by a programme to address remaining non-compliant/ dysfunctional WwTWs; 6 Roll-out intervention plans to address priority non-compliant industries; 7 Establish and implement a mechanism for applying Administrative Penalties; 8 Restructure the grant funding mechanisms and conditions for water supply and sanitation, to ensure a focus on maintaining and restoring existing infrastructure, rather than the construction of new infrastructure.
+Where appropriate new and innovative technology should be considered; and 9 Standardise and enforce required Operation and Maintenance (O&M) budgeting and expenditure.
+LONGER TERM 10 Develop an IWQM investment framework.
+11 Devise and implement a system of alert levels.
+12 Evaluate and improve the eutrophication management policy, strategy and regulatory environment at appropriate intervals.